Emilosaurus/GENERATIVE-TEXT-MODEL/README.md

 ## 💡 Example Output

-📝 Enter your topic or prompt: *The future of AI is*
+📝 Enter your topic or prompt: *The impact of AI on Humans*
 🚀 Loading model `EleutherAI/gpt-neo-2.7B` on CUDA...

 ---